 Safeguarding at Montgomery Junior School

-Latest News The Department for Education hasissued updated statutory guidance for school and clleges on safeguarding children and safer recruitment.
-You can access the document here Keeping children safe in education 2018
+Latest News The Department for Education has issued updated statutory guidance for school and colleges on safeguarding children, which can be accessed here: Keeping Children Safe In Education 2019

 As a School